 - Mbuna cichlids

 - Cave Tetra

 The above tank mates are either of a similar size or have the same aggressive behavior as Jack Dempsey fish.
 So, they can’t eat each other, and they can all fend for themselves.

 If you want to keep only Jack Dempseys in an aquarium, do not keep more than one male in the same tank.
 Species-only tanks work best with one male and female Jack Dempseys.

 Avoid keeping freshwater snails or freshwater shrimp in the same tank as Jack Dempseys as they will attack and eat the smaller crustaceans.
 Unless, of course, you’re using the crustaceans as feeders.
-For instance, you can raise ghost shrimp to feed to your fish.
+For instance, you can raise ghost shrimp to feed your fish.